AIR FORCE AID SOCIETY

 AFAS Standard Assistance may be in the form of a no-interest loan or grant.
 The purpose is to help Airmen stabilize emergency situations to better focus on the Air Force mission.

 Bundles For Babies

-If you are an active duty member or spouse of an active duty member who is expecting a baby or is a parent at Joint Base Andrews, you are encouraged to contact the M&FRC to sign up for a “Bundles for Babies” class and upon completion of the class, receive a free gift card for the base BX.
-The class offers you information that focuses on budgeting for your new baby from conception to college years and a chance to find out what support programs are available on-base and in the community.
+If you are an active duty member or spouse of an active duty member who is expecting a baby or is a parent at Joint Base Andrews, you are encouraged to contact the M&FRC to sign up for a “Bundles for Babies” class, and upon completion of the class, receive a free gift card for the base BX.
+This class offers you information that focuses on budgeting for your new baby from conception to college years, and a chance to find out what support programs are available both on-base and in the community.

 Childcare for PCS

 Up to 20 hours of free child care, per child, is available through the Family Child Care program to military members PCS-ing in or out of Joint Base Andrews.
 Child care must be used within 60 days upon arrival or 60 days prior to departure.
 Visit the M&FRC with a copy of your orders to obtain a voucher.

 The Car Care Because We Care Program is designed to keep the primary family vehicle of deployed active duty Air Force members in top running condition by providing preventive vehicle maintenance.
 This maintenance includes oil/filter changes, lubrication, and vehicle safety checks on a grant basis.
 The voucher is available for spouses of active duty Air Force members deployed for more than 30 days, spouses of active duty Air Force members assigned to a remote tour, and first-term Airmen.
 To receive your voucher, you may visit the M&FRC with a copy of your spouse’s orders if you are the spouse.
 First-term Airmen have to come in and have a budget with a PFC.